lavanet/docs/docs/tokenomics/supply.md

 - ⚖️ **Validators** stake to secure the network.
 They create blocks, execute transactions and vote on blocks created by other validators.
 - 💰 **Token Holders** have the option of staking their tokens to validators, restaking with providers, and participating in on-chain governance.
 - 🏆 **Champions** create, develop and maintain RPC and API ‘specs’ and software for rewards.
 They can also contribute to the community by completing bounties.
-- 🔨 **Contributors** and their rewards are set by governance per ‘spec’.
 - 🔗 **Chains** deposit token incentives to Lava, rewarding Providers for offering specs to their developers and users.

 :::tip